2kxx/PACE/README.md

 We thank the authors of **Qwen2.5-VL** and **mPLUG-Owl2** (multimodal backbones), **Q-Scorer** and **DeQA-Score** (specialized IQA experts), and **Stable Diffusion** (anchor generation) for making their models publicly available.

-## 📧 Contact

-Zhenchen Tang, Jing Dong — New Laboratory of Pattern Recognition, Institute of Automation, Chinese Academy of Sciences.